-A striking feature is the corresponding spike visible in the NRT analysis and in the raw dataset analysis in late 2010, which suggest that major data errors have not been flagged in the dataset during the NRT validation.
-Further exploration of this anomaly has shown that a fraction of the larger error bar in the NRT analysis is caused by an issue in the update of delayed time mode processed ARGO profiles.
-In a few cases when salinity measurements present large drifts, the ARGO PIs can decide that the salinity drift is too high to be adjusted.
-In these cases, the PI provides to the global DAC a delayed time version of the profiles with an adjusted temperature field, but with a practical salinity field filled with fillvalues and a salinity QC field filled with "4" values (bad measurement status).
-In some cases, the Coriolis data center had updated the profiles by getting the temperature adjusted field but without creating a salinity adjusted field.
-The available salinity field and QC in the Coriolis datacenter is therefore the original salinity field which might not have been flagged at "4".
-In this study, a handful of these profiles, often associated with large salinity drifts (for instance salinity values on the order 20 PSU in the Indian Ocean) have produced large error bars in the NRT analysis fields.
-This issue will be soon resolved in the Coriolis database.
+A striking feature is the corresponding spike visible in the NRT analysis and in the raw dataset analysis in late 2010, which suggests that major data errors have not been flagged in the dataset during the NRT validation.
+Further exploration of this anomaly has shown that a fraction of the larger error bar in the NRT analysis is caused by an issue in the update of delayed-time-mode processed Argo profiles.
+In a few cases when salinity measurements present large drifts, the Argo PIs can decide that the salinity drift is too high to be adjusted.
+In these cases, the PI provides to the global DAC a delayed-time version of the profiles with an adjusted temperature field but with a practical salinity field with fill values and a salinity QC field filled with "4" values (bad measurement status).
+In some cases, the Coriolis data center had updated the profiles by getting the temperature-adjusted field but without creating a salinity-adjusted field.
+The available salinity field in the Coriolis data center is therefore the original salinity field that might not have been flagged at 4.
+In this study, a handful of these profiles, often associated with large salinity measurement drifts (for instance, salinity values on the order of 20 PSU in the Indian Ocean), have produced large error bars in the NRT analysis fields.
+This issue will be soon tackled in the Coriolis database.

-The CORA analysis salinity standard deviation varies slowly in time, with an order 0.15 PSU in the surface layer, an order 0.1 PSU in the 75m depth - 125m depth layer and an order 0.08 PSU in the 275-325m depth layer and below 0.05 PSU in the deeper layers.
-This behavior is a consequence of the delayed time mode validation process which reduces drastically the number of random mistakes in the dataset.
-This variability is probably a function of the local data resolution, the oceanic variability and measurement errors.
+The CORA analysis salinity standard deviation slowly varies in time, with 0.15 PSU in the surface layer, 0.1 PSU in the 75-125 m depth layer, 0.08 PSU in the 275-325 m depth layer, and below 0.05 PSU in the deeper layers.
+This behavior is a consequence of the delayed-time-mode validation process, which strongly reduces the number of random mistakes in the dataset.
+This variability is probably a function of the local data resolution, the oceanic variability, and measurement errors.
 The slow variability of the CORA salinity standard deviation and its reasonable range suggests that remaining errors in the dataset will not have a large importance.
-Thus this product is likely to present a low error amplitude.
+Thus, this product is likely to present a low error amplitude.

-Figure 9 and 10 show time series of the mean temperature standard deviation of the CORA, NRT and RAW analysis.
+Figures 9 and 10 show time series of the mean temperature standard deviation of the CORA, NRT, and RAW analysis.
 As anticipated, the mean temperature standard deviation time series is noisy and rather high in the RAW dataset case.
-The mean amplitude varies almost linearly between 1.2 °C in the 0-50 m depth layer to 0.4 °C in the 1475-1525 m depth layer, except for the 975-1025 m depth layer with a 1.2 °C spike.
+The mean amplitude varies almost linearly between $1.2 \,^{\circ}$ C in the 0-50 m depth layer and $0.4 \,^{\circ}$ C in the 1475-1525 m depth layer, except for the 975-1025 m depth layer with a $1.2 \,^{\circ}$ C spike.
 A striking feature is the decreasing mean temperature standard deviation amplitude in time for the RAW analysis.
-The reason of this behavior is rather unclear.
-One shall assume that the overall quality of the oceanographic in-situ temperature measurement improves because of improvements in the temperature sensor.
-On the other hand, it might also be the decrease in the number of deployed XBTs in the 2010s that reduces the number of random errors in the dataset, since the XBT instruments have proved to produce erroneous measurements when they are not handled properly.
+The reason for this behavior is rather unclear.
+One shall assume that the overall quality of the oceanographic in situ temperature measurement improves because of improvements in the temperature sensor.
+On the other hand, it might also be the decrease in the number of deployed XBTs in the 2010s that reduces the number of random errors in the dataset, since the XBT instruments are known to produce erroneous measurements when they are not handled properly.